courtois-neuromod/engineering_doc/game_controller/3D_Printed_Parts.md

 This file details the list of 3D printed parts required to build the controller and gives information about the main printing parameters used.
 All parts were printed using an Ultimaker 3 [http://ultimaker.com](http://ultimaker.com) printer.
 The print direction given was set as the positive Z direction in the printer.
 So if the direction **+Y** is given, the positive Y direction from the .stl file was set as positive Z in the slicing software.

+Parts usually require a small amount of post finishing.
+A kit of fine grit detailing files like https://www.mcmaster.com/8174A42/ is very useful for that purpose.

 ## List of files

 1. [Casing_Top](CAD/stl/Top.zip)